samhuann/SeniorProject/README.md

-A platform for quick and easy biostatistics analysis.
+Biographer: A platform for quick and easy biostatistics analysis.

 Installation:
 ```